pslucas0212/LinuxBasics/README.md

 - The kernel is the interface between applciations/processes and the underlying h/w - CPU, Memory, Storage, I/O.  The kernel manages and schedules resources
 - Kernel is responsible for 4 major tasks
   - Memory Mangement
-  - Process managment - when can process
+  - Process managment - who can use the CPU when
   - Device Drivers
   - Systems Calls and security
-- Kernel is monolithic
+- Kernel is monolithic - carries out the work above by itself
-- Kernel is modular - can extend its capability by loading dynamic extenxsions
+- Kernel is modular - can extend its capability by loading dynamic extenxsions of the kernel
+- Hardware <--- Kernel Space (([Device Drivers)([kernel)) <--- System calls ---- User Space (Applications/Programs)

 - To kernel name type
 ```
 $ uname
+Linux
 ```
 - To see kernel version type
 ```
 $ uname -r
+5.10.63-v7l+
 ```
+- <kernel version>.<Major version><Minor vers><patch release> and may include distro specif information

 - See the kernel.org webssite to get more information on the Linux kernel

 #### Kernel and User Space
+- Memory management is what of the most task of the kernel
 - memory is divided into two spaces: Kernel space and user space
-  - Kernel space unrestricted access to hardware and runs the Kernel code, kernel extensions and device drivers
+  - Kernel space conatins the kernel (code and extensions) and hardware device drives and a process running in the kernel space has unrestricted access to hardware and runs the Kernel code, kernel extensions and device drivers
-  - User space - all process running outside kernel space which restricts access to h/w
+  - User space contains application and programs - all process running outside kernel space which restricts access to h/w
     - user space applications - user space also called user land
+    - Applications get access to data and code in memory and/or on disk by making system calls to the kernel (see following examples)
+	- Opening a file
+	- write a file
+	- list process
+	- Allocating memory by defining a variable
     - examples: programs written in Java, C, Python

 - Data for users stored in memory or disk.
 Applications in the user space access data by making system calls to the kernel space, which in turn makes calls to device drivers to the underlying physical hardware